ADR 011: AnonCreds

 In theory, we need to make Credential Definitions mutable.

-official project background on Hyperledger Foundation wiki
+Hyperledger Indy official project background on Hyperledger Foundation wiki

-GitHub repository: Plenum Byzantine Fault Tolerant consensus protocol; used by indy-node
+GitHub repository: Plenum Byzantine Fault Tolerant consensus protocol; used byindy-node

 )

-official project background on Hyperledger Foundation wiki
+Hyperledger Aries official project background on Hyperledger Foundation wiki

 GitHub repository: Contains Requests for Comment (RFCs) that define the Aries protocol behaviour

-official project website
+Cosmos blockchain framework official project website

-GitHub repository ()
+GitHub repository (documentation)

 : Sovrin Network token library